Chart Color Schemes

 Educational achievement in Mount Waverley - North places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Mount Waverley - North has a higher proportion of residents aged 15 and above with university qualifications than the broader SA4 region and Australia.
-Specifically, 49.5% of its residents have such qualifications compared to 29.8% in the SA4 region and 30.4% nationally.
-This educational advantage is driven by a high proportion of residents holding bachelor degrees (29.6%), postgraduate qualifications (16.1%), and graduate diplomas (3.8%).
-Vocational pathways are also well-represented, with 20.5% of qualifications among those aged 15 and above being advanced diplomas (10.5%) or certificates (10.0%).
+Mount Waverley - North has a notably high level of educational attainment among its residents aged 15 and above, with 49.5% holding university qualifications.
+This figure surpasses both the SA4 region's average of 29.8% and Australia's average of 30.4%.
+The area's strong educational advantage is reflected in its high proportion of residents with bachelor degrees (29.6%), postgraduate qualifications (16.1%), and graduate diplomas (3.8%).
+Vocational pathways are also prevalent, accounting for 20.5% of qualifications among those aged 15 and above, with advanced diplomas making up 10.5% and certificates 10.0%.

-Educational participation is notably high in the area, with 31.9% of residents currently enrolled in formal education.
+Educational participation in the area is notably high, with 31.9% of residents currently enrolled in formal education.
 This includes 9.1% in primary education, 8.9% in secondary education, and 8.3% pursuing tertiary education.

 Frequently Asked Questions - Education